khaledyassen/Wolf_Rec/README.md

 4] Extract alive domains

-5] Gathering Endpoints using gau and katana for crawling
+5] Gathering Endpoints using gau and a katana for crawling

 6] Nmap scanner

-7] Vulnerability scanner using nuclei for all thing have been gathered
+7] Vulnerability scanner using nuclei for all things have been gathered

 # How to use it